niko7o/discord-bot/readme.md

-# Discord chatbot
+# About

-Geisha is a lightweight chatbot for Discord created in node.js
+Geisha is a bot for Discord created in node.js

 # Functionalities